by Phil Manzano

 The Detective Cookie Chess Park had its grand opening on a resplendent Saturday afternoon as community members, neighborhood activists, and government officials celebrated what likely was Seattle’s feel-good story of the weekend.

-Located on a tri-corner at Rainier Avenue South, 51st Street South, and South Barton Place in Rainier Beach, the park features a 50-foot-long curved seat wall with permanent tables for chess playing.
+Located on a tri-corner at Rainier Avenue South, 51st Street South, and South Barton Place in Rainier Beach, the park, designed by Johnson+Southerland, features a 50-foot-long curved seat wall with permanent tables for chess playing.
 A giant in-ground chessboard dominates the center, and it’s overseen by landmark metal sculpture of king and queen chess pieces.

 The park is named after Seattle Police Detective Denise “Cookie” Bouldin, who started a chess club to divert kids from the streets to a game that develops their minds, builds healthy competition, and helps children see alternatives and strategies to obstacles.

 Bouldin had to overcome many obstacles to see this day: doubt that kids would show up to play chess, an impatient teacher who turned Bouldin off to the game of chess, and doubts that a chess park would ever come to fruition.

 But the chess club is now a fixture in the South End, with one of its members, 10-year-old Selina Cheng, winning the U1400 category at the Washington Women’s Championship this month.
 Bouldin is an avid chess player who loves the game, and the opening of a brand-new chess park that bears her name seemed a fitting event for a diverse and growing community emerging from the pandemic.

 “I’m humbled as I stand before you,” Bouldin said.
 “This means so much, not just to me, but to us.
 So many people came together and made this happen.
 I didn’t make it happen.
 It’s you, all of us, coming together, regardless of your race, regardless of where you are from, regardless of your income.
 This is how we do it.”